fish-shell/fish-shell/doc_src/FORMATTING.md

 5. __Consolas__: Modern Microsoft supplied console font.
 6. __Monaco__: Apple supplied console font since 1984!
 7. __Lucida Console__: Generic mono terminal font, standard in many OS's and distros.
-8. __monospace__: catchall style.
+8. __monospace__: Catchall style.
 Chooses default monospaced font, often Courier.
-9. __fixed__: as above, more often used on mobile devices.
+9. __fixed__: As above, more often used on mobile devices.

 #### General Fonts

+1. __DejaVu Sans__: As above.[[&darr;](http://dejavu-fonts.org)]
+2. __Roboto__: Elegant Google free font and is Doxygen's default [[&darr;](http://www.google.com/fonts/specimen/Roboto)]
+3. __Lucida Grande__: Default Apple OS X content font.
+4. __Calibri__: Default Microsoft Office font (since 2007).
+5. __Verdana__: Good general font found in a lot of OSs.
+6. __Helvetica Neue__: Better spaced and balanced Helvetica/Arial variant.
+7. __Helvetica__: Standard humanist typeface found almost everywhere.
+8. __Arial__: Microsoft's Helvetica.
+9. __sans-serif__: Catchall style.
+Chooses default sans-serif typeface, often Helvetica.

+The ordering of the fonts is important as it's designed to allow the documentation to settle into a number of different identities according to the fonts available.
+If you have the complete DejaVu family installed, then the docs are presented using that, and if your Console is set up to use the same fonts, presentation will be completely consistent.

+On OS X, with nothing extra installed, the docs will default to Menlo and Lucida Grande giving a Mac feel.
+Under Windows, it will default to using Consolas and Calibri on recent versions, giving a modern Windows style.

 #### Other sources: